 Here’s the calendar I use (and created!).
 What I love about my calendar kit is that it’s so easy to infuse some extra learning into your morning meeting.
 Talking daily about patterns helps kids learn to notice them in other places, build a better understanding of the different types of patterns, and improve their ability to make predictions.
 Plus they’re cute and add a little seasonal flair to your classroom!

 There’s no doubt that brand-new kindergartners are ready to get up and get moving by this point.
 It’s time for a brain break and GoNoodle is a MUST-HAVE.
 I don’t know if I would survive the first week of kindergarten without it!
 Never heard of it?
-Watch the video below to find out what it’s all about.
-Then go sign up for free!
+Check out this great post by The Primary Peach – she does an excellent job of explaining how it works.
+Then go sign up for your free GoNoodle account!

 Read The Pigeon HAS to go to School by Mo Willems.